PBarmby/PBarmby.github.io/_posts/2015-10-11-We-teach-them-they-judge-us.markdown

 Maybe it's easier to advocate for someone else, so one idea is to look around and see who is playing the game on a higher difficulty level than you: men, are your female colleagues being treated fairly?
 Straight people, find out how things are for your LGBTIQ colleagues; white people, for your visible minority colleagues, and so on.
+After judgment, it's on us, the senior folks, to act.

+And act we must.
 As horrible as this particular situation is, it would be even more horrible if the opportunity for change passes the community by.
 Janet Stemwedel eloquently [pointed this out yesterday](http://www.forbes.com/sites/janetstemwedel/2015/10/09/astronomy-community-mounts-stronger-response-in-sexual-harassment-case-than-uc-berkeley/), and as of this afternoon [more than 1500 astronomers agree](https://docs.google.com/spreadsheets/d/1q4oKqbMh4YplZkuBDs2VoUOL0xJQt-uVYwZ5-Fa_G0I/pubhtml).
-As Bryan Gaensler [pointed out](https://twitter.com/SciBry/status/653202650058608640), it hasn't exactly been a banner year for good behaviour in science.
-I can only hope this this is the year it starts to change.
+As Bryan Gaensler [pointed out](https://twitter.com/SciBry/status/653202650058608640), it hasn't exactly been a banner year for decent behaviour in science.
+We can only hope this this is the year it starts to change.